 Respiratory Protection Was the 3rd Highest OSHA Violation in 2022.
 Does Your Safety Program Have A Respiratory Code Of Practice?

 Why do we need a Respiratory Code of Practice?

 The effects of respiratory hazards caused by particles, chemicals, or biological agents vary from immediate to gradual.
 Respiratory hazards such as H2S produce damaging responses very quickly!
 Respiratory injuries and illnesses caused by prolonged exposure can be gradual, appearing over time.
+In 2022, there were 2,185 violations.
 Workers may dismiss or minimize the importance of respiratory protection if illness or injury is not immediately apparent.

 To ensure workers are trained in the importance of consistent protection and to remain compliant with OSHA regulations, every EHS program should include a Respiratory Code of Practice.

 When engineered or administrative controls cannot prevent workers from being exposed to chemical, physical or biological hazards associated with a hazardous atmosphere, specialized Personal Protective Equipment (PPE) for respiratory protection is used.
 This PPE comes in a wide variety of applications from simple dust masks to full face masks using supplied air.

 How do we build a Code of Practice?

 The Code of Practice governs the selection, use, care, and maintenance of respiratory equipment.
 Address each of these as they relate to your work scope and the hazards in your workplace.